 - The Performance Index score is calculated based on the number of tests that should have been taken versus using just the tests that had actual scores reported.
-Per state law, a school or district earns zero points for every test not taken.
+Per state law, A school or district earns zero points for every test not taken.
 Untested students lower the Performance Index score compared to what it would otherwise be with 100 percent participation.
-Since the letter grade is assigned based on the percent of possible points earned, a school or district with untested students can see its grade drop by one or even two levels if not enough students participate. - The state's Gap Closing measure includes a participation rate calculation that factors into the final letter grade issued for each school and district.
+Since the rating letter grade is assigned based on the percent of possible points earned, a school or district with untested students can see its rating drop by one or even two levels if not enough students participate. - The state's Gap Closing Component measure includes a participation rate calculation that factors into the final rating letter grade issued for each school and district.
+A school or district that does not meet the 95 percent participation threshold will see a proportional deduction in component points.
 This calculation is done separately for English language arts and math for each of the 10 graded subgroups identified in Section A.4.i of this state plan.
 If even one subgroup fails to meet the 95 percent participation rate, the final AMO grade is reduced by one level.
 Even in cases where the initial grade is an F, points are deducted and the school or district falls deeper into the F range.

-viii.
 Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A))

 a.
 Exit Criteria for Comprehensive Support and Improvement Schools.
 Describe the statewide exit criteria, established by the State, for schools identified for comprehensive support and improvement, including the number of years (not to exceed four) over which schools are expected to meet such criteria.
+The exit criteria for CSI schools will be based on the revised report card measures.
+Schools are expected to meet the exit criteria within three years.
+When determining which schools are eligible to exit CSI status, each school's improvement will be measured against its achievement level in the year that it was identified as a CSI school to ensure that the improvement is substantial and sustained.
+The exit criteria include: